The Satirist – SubmissionsWednesday, November 11th, 2009

 - Please find an appropriate photo to complement your article, if possible.

-- Optionally, you may also send an author photo for your byline.
+- Optionally, you may also send an author photo for your byline / author page.

 - Submitting authors retain full copyright over their work.
-If the submitted work is later republished elsewhere, the author should include "First published in The Satirist" (in an acceptable reference style) and include a link to the piece at The Satirist.
+If the submitted work is later republished elsewhere, the author should acknowledge its original publication by including “First published in The Satirist” (in an acceptable reference style) and include a link to the piece at The Satirist.

 - Submissions are unpaid.